devpi/devpi/doc/userman/devpi_commands.rst

                             gets a lot of writes, then increasing this might improve performance.
 Each entry uses 1kb of memory on average.
 So by default about 10MB are used.
+[10000] --root-passwd ROOT_PASSWD
+                            initial password for the root user.
+This option has no effect if the user 'root' already exist. [] --root-passwd-hash ROOT_PASSWD_HASH
-[10000] --storage NAME        the storage backend to use.
+                            initial password hash for the root user.
+This option has no effect if the user 'root' already exist.
+[None] --storage NAME        the storage backend to use.
 This choice will be stored in your '--serverdir' upon initialization. "pg8000":
                             Postgresql backend, "sqlite": SQLite backend with